Tyler De Nawi

-Tyler De Nawi, born Moustafa Dennawi, is an Australian actor.
-He is also a human rights activist, dancer and acrobat, and is disciplined in capoeira and kickboxing.
+Tyler De Nawi (born July 2, 1989) is an Australian actor and human rights activist.

 He made his debut TV appearance in SBS drama miniseries The Principal.
 He then gained recognition as the boy next door, Elias Habib on Australian comedy TV series Here Come the Habibs (2016), followed by an appearance in Doctor Doctor (2017).

 In April 2017 he made his stage debut in Bengal Tiger at the Baghdad Zoo, in which he played the role of Uday Hussein alongside Maggie Dence in a story based on the fall of Iraq and the Saddam regime.

 De Nawi appeared on SBS's 2019 miniseries On the Ropes.

 Early life

-De Nawi was born in Sydney, Australia, to Lebanese parents who migrated to Sydney from Lebanon in the 1970s during the civil war.
+De Nawi was born in Sydney, Australia, to Lebanese and Syrian parents who migrated to Sydney from Lebanon in the 1970s during the civil war.
 Born into a conservative Muslim household, De Nawi was raised in Riverwood, New South Wales.
-His father introduced him to the figures who became his biggest inspirations: Bruce Lee, Muhammad Ali, and Elvis.
-De Nawi is fluent in English, Arabic and Portuguese.
+His father introduced him to the figures who became his biggest inspirations which included; Bruce Lee, Muhammad Ali, and Elvis Presley.

 De Nawi attended many different schools, including Hanan's Road Public School, Sir Joseph Banks High School, James Busby High School, and Cecil Hills High School.
 He graduated from Punchbowl Boys High School.
 With a love for movies and fighting, his interests outside of school fell more with martial arts, beginning with Hapkido.
 He discovered capoeira and Brazilian jiu-jitsu at the age of 15.
 Continuing Capoeira for over 10 years, he also trained in gymnastics tumbling, and learned the Brazilian-Portuguese language.
 At the age of 17 he began performing professionally through Australia, China and the Asia Pacific.
 The progression of his skill as an acrobat introduced him to the greater community, evolving his craft with elements of parkour.